• Skip to primary navigation

 Curtain Rod

-How To Make A Curtain From a Vintage Linen Tablecloth:
+How To Make Vintage Tablecloth Linen Curtain:

 Measure your window and determine how many curtain panels you will need.
-For this project, my window was narrow, so I only needed one curtain panel and I used a tablecloth that was 55″x 94.”
+For this project, my window was narrow, so I only needed one curtain panel, and I used a tablecloth that was 55″x 94.”
 Wash and iron your tablecloth in preparation for sewing.

 Lastly, spread your tablecloth on your work area, and from the top of your tablecloth, measure 4″ from the top.
 Fold the top edge of the tablecloth over to the 4″ mark.